 I've been using email automation tools since about 2006, and I'm a happy customer of ConvertKit.
 I think the cost of an email marketing tool is a necessary expense for an online business, and ConvertKit is a great option at a fair price.

-At the end of the day, ConvertKit is a great email and marketing automation tool that has all the features that a serious blogger and business owner would need to help automate their business.
+ConvertKit is a great email marketing automation tool with all the features that a serious blogger and business owner would need to help automate their business.

-With an unlimited amount of campaigns and lead forms that you can create and an easy to use interface, you can spend more time growing your business than worrying about how to make your email provider “work”.
+With awesome Convertkit landing pages and email templates, an unlimited amount of campaigns, and lead forms that you can create, and an easy-to-use interface, you can spend more time growing your business than worrying about how to make your email service provider “work”.

-The best part is that you can start a 14 day free trial (with no credit card required) so you can check out what ConvertKit looks like on the inside.
+The best part is that you can start a 14-day free trial (with no credit card required) to check out what ConvertKit looks like on the inside.

 Go ahead and try ConvertKit out for 14 days free right here.Get a 14 Day Free Trial of ConvertKit Here